Saybia: History

 From 1998 to 2000 they privately recorded three EPs (which they sold at their concerts) before signing to EMI in the spring of 2001.
 In the summer EMI released the 6 track EP "Saybia".
 In September 2001 the band went to Sweden to record their debut album The Second You Sleep.
 This album was recorded in "The Blue Room" in Gävle (Sweden), and was produced by Saybia and Swedish producer Andreas Ahlenius.
 The album was mixed at Medley Studios, Copenhagen DK.
 After the release on 21 January 2002, the band went on the road, touring Scandinavia and most of Northern Europe until Sep 2003.
 In 2003 Saybia released a Live-EP recorded 16 February at the venue "013" in Tilburg, NL.
 In autumn 2003, the band bought a house south of Copenhagen, and turned it into a rehearsal/recording studio.
-Saybia spent the winter recording demo's for the next record "These are the days".
+Saybia spent the winter recording demos for the next record These are the days.
 In January 2004 the band booked studio-time in "Sandkvie Studio", Visby on the Swedish island, Gotland, again together with producer Andreas Ahlenius.
 The album was mixed by Tchad Blake at "Real World Studios" GB.
-"These Are the Days" was released September 2004.
+These Are the Days was released September 2004.

-In August 2007 Saybia released their 3rd studio album "Eyes on the highway", which was recorded in the band's own studio "A Kind of Eden Studio", this time with producer Rune Nissen Petersen.
+In August 2007 Saybia released their 3rd studio album Eyes on the Highway, which was recorded in the band's own studio "A Kind of Eden Studio", this time with producer Rune Nissen Petersen.
 The album was mixed by Producer Ryan Hewitt at "The Pass", Hollywood.

-A new album has been announced, to be released in October 2015.
+A new album, No Sound From the Outside was released in 2015.